 Join us for a conversation and performance for the exhibition, Delimitations, or words to live by.

-TalkAbout: Identity and Heritage will address themes from the exhibition, including the idea of the institution (whether art institution, military, or otherwise), identity and how it’s projected and perceived, as well as the notion and function of what it means specifically to be Mexican American.
+TalkAbout: Identity and Heritage will address themes from the exhibition, including identity and how it’s projected and perceived; the notion and function of what it means specifically to be Mexican American; and the idea of the institution (whether art, military, or otherwise).
 Artist Alexandra Robinson will lead the discussion with panelists Annette DiMeo Carlozzi, Michael Anthony García, Robert Jackson Harrington, and Isabel Servantez.